haugene/docker-transmission-openvpn/docs/provider-specific.md

 2. in the directory with your docker-compose file, create a directory: `mkdir protonvpn`
 3. copy your ovpn file (node-<country of choice>.protonvpn.net.udp.ovpn) from step 1 to the protonvpn directory
 4. add the environment vars below and add +pmp to your username if you want to use port forwarding.
-5. add the [update-port.sh](https://github.com/haugene/vpn-configs-contrib/blob/main/openvpn/protonvpn/update-port.sh) script for protonvpn from vpn-configs-contrib to the protonvpn directory of step 2.
+5. add the [update-port.sh](https://github.com/haugene/vpn-configs-contrib/blob/main/openvpn/protonvpn/update-port.sh) script for ProtonVPN from vpn-configs-contrib to the protonvpn directory of step 2.

 Here is a full example of `docker-compose.yml` file, assuming configuration file named `node-<country of choice>.protonvpn.net.udp` is under local `protonvpn` subdirectory.